Disinfectants: Choose Wisely

-Bleach is typically where we all start and is excellent against Parvovirus.
+Bleach is typically where we all start, and it is excellent against Parvovirus.
 Bleach is effective at one ounce per gallon.
-Bleach does not penetrate organic matter.
-It will sterilize the surface of smeared stool or fat, but will not penetrate it to get to the virus underneath.
+However, bleach does not penetrate organic matter.
+It will sterilize the surface of smeared stool or fat, but it will not penetrate the surface to get to the virus underneath.

 At four ounces per gallon, bleach will kill fungi - but with a price.
 Humans and animals can get skin irritation and “moth eaten puppy coats” at that level.
 Bleach at four ounces per gallon also pits stainless steel, dissolves cement from stone, and roughens concrete floors by dissolving the surface.

-Trifectant®/Virkon penetrates organic matter making it effective in a Parvovirus outbreak.
+penetrates organic matter, making it effective in a Parvovirus outbreak.
 It is safe to use around puppies or kittens and is great for rock runs where we need to penetrate soil surfaces.
-Use once a week to be sure to penetrate areas that are difficult to clean.
-Trifectant/Virkon is a great choice to kill bacteria, fungi, virus and Parvovirus.
+Use once a week to penetrate areas that are difficult to clean.
+Virkon is a great choice to kill bacteria, fungi, viruses and Parvovirus.

-Wysiwash Sanitizing System is easy to use and works against a wide range of pathogens including Corona and Parvovirus virus.
-It works by using hypochlorous acid which is effective and economical to use.
-You don't have to mix or rinse and it won't corrode your equipment.
+is easy to use and works against a wide range of pathogens, including Corona and Parvovirus.
+It works by using hypochlorous acid, which is effective and economical to use.
+You don't have to mix or rinse, and it won't corrode your equipment.
 It is also safe enough for direct contact immediately after application.

-Accel disinfectant uses an accelerated hydrogen peroxide technology to work against a broad spectrum of bacteria and viruses including Herpes, Calicivirus, and Parvovirus.
-Contact time is 5 minutes to disinfect and is non-toxic and non-irritating.
+disinfectant uses an accelerated hydrogen peroxide technology to work against a broad spectrum of bacteria and viruses, including Herpes, Calicivirus, and Parvovirus.
+Contact time is 5 minutes to disinfect, and it is non-toxic and non-irritating.

 Use caution when cleaning the

-- Avoid pine oils and phenols (Lysol®) as well as bleach or quaternary ammonium (Roccal®-D).
+- Avoid pine oils and phenols (Lysol®) as well as bleach or quaternary ammonium.

 The ultimate goal is to have healthy moms and babies!